 Onboarding Factor #3: Employee Wellness

 We’ve addressed the first two critical factors of the “new” onboarding in our blog series: remote and distanced, respectively.
-Both of these factors posed the intrinsic challenge of proximity in the post-2020 world of onboarding.
+Both factors posed the intrinsic challenge of proximity in the post-2020 world of onboarding.
 Although these obstacles were difficult and painstaking for organizations of all sizes, we rallied like we’ve never rallied before.
 And it showed.
 Within a matter of months, the remote world of work seemed less catastrophic and considerably more manageable than it had been during the early part of 2020.
 But what about employee wellness?
 If you’re concerned about new hire or employee wellness, keep reading.

 This week, we continue our “New Onboarding Factors” blog series with a laser focus on the third factor: employee wellness.
 Click Boarding defines “wellness” as a person’s emotional health and well-being.
 This often leads to the identification and prevention of employee loneliness and isolation.
 In this feature, we examine how COVID-19 created a chasm that spurred an influx of loneliness, anxiety and isolation in workers transitioning to a fully remote environment.
 Unfortunately, the pandemic only exacerbated these feelings with social distancing, quarantining and other precautionary measures.